satbyy/go-noto-universal/README.md

 | GoNotoEastAsia.ttf         | "East Asia" - ch 18. everything other than Han (CJK)                                    |

 Each of the above fonts includes LGC (Latin-Greek-Cyrillic) as default, same coverage as `Noto Sans Regular`.
-Each one also includes Noto Sans Math, Noto Sans Symbols and Noto Sans Symbols 2 to give you bonus coverage of beautiful notations, symbols and emoji :)
+Each one also includes Noto Sans Math, Noto Music, Noto Sans Symbols and Noto Sans Symbols 2 to give you bonus coverage of beautiful notations, symbols and emoji :)

 ### Go Noto South Asia